National Eye Institute

 The Working Group agreed that the focus on developing animal and in vitro models should be on mimicking components of AMD pathogenesis that can be used for experimental manipulation and that there has been recent progress.
 Models are necessarily reductionist and we must be mindful of the complexities that are lost.
 Furthermore, since this is an age-related disease there are cost and time considerations.

-The value of Biobanks that provides high quality, well characterized tissue was widely acknowledged as were the difficulties in logistics and high cost.
+The value of Biobanks that provide high quality, well characterized tissue was widely acknowledged as were the difficulties in logistics and high cost.
 No consensus emerged on where this should be prioritized.
-However there may be opportunities to develop appropriate national resources within existing programs with Biobanks (e.g. NIH Precision Medicine Initiative Cohort Program, Million Veteran Program).
-However standardization of tissue collection and clinical phenotyping are key.
+However, there may be opportunities to develop appropriate national resources within existing programs with Biobanks (e.g. NIH Precision Medicine Initiative Cohort Program, Million Veteran Program).
+However, standardization of tissue collection and clinical phenotyping are key.

 In summary, Working Group members agreed that this meeting was an important and promising beginning.
 The nest discussion will focus on areas for special research emphasis, the future of AMD clinical studies, community resources, and novel funding mechanisms that encourage collaboration.

 Council Discussion: Dr. Sieving reminded Council members that the purpose of this initiative is not to develop Funding Opportunity Announcements but rather serve as a think tank and high level resource for Council.
 Dr. Rhee noted that the Cleveland Clinic is developing a Biobank (with support from EverSight) that will be available to the public and acknowledged the value of standardized Standard Operating Procedures.
 Dr. Bassnett noted that given the cost of studying late onset diseases, access to NIA’s colonies of aged mice should be investigated.